xyteam/xyPlatform/README.md

 ### Ubuntu 16.04 Docker
 ```
+$ cd ~/Projects/xyPlatform/lubuntu
 $ sudo docker build --tag xyplatform:lubuntu1604 --file Dockerfile1604 .
 ```

+Reference to the comments in the Docker files for additional deployment and usage commands.

 ### Windows 10 and Windows 7
 reference to the README files inside the windows10 and windows7 directories respectively.